 Like prosecuting attorneys, forensic scientists have a much different role in solving a crime than what a law enforcement officer would have.
 Crime lab personnel must work with prosecuting attorneys, defense attorneys and the investigating officers, so they must maintain a high level of objectivity and work to stay away from being biased toward one side or the other.
 In processing evidence and making sure that the validated procedures are followed, however, they are meticulous in their work and very biased toward correct processing.
 This is particularly so in DNA evidence processing because so much is spent on the technology, equipment, materials and training.
 DNA processing is expensive, so getting it right is imperative.

-To ensure the best quantity and quality of sample is processed, DNA techs will spend a considerable amount of time working with the investigators so they fully understand where the DNA material has been deposited and where they should collect from.
+To ensure the best quantity and quality of the sample is processed, DNA techs will spend a considerable amount of time working with the investigators so they fully understand where the DNA material has been deposited and where they should collect from.
 In the serology step, crime lab personnel know there is a finite amount of DNA material, so there are only so many chances to obtain the DNA needed to produce a viable profile.
-However, despite diligently working to get the best sample possible, there are many times where the collection tool is not conducive to the evidence surface and where the DNA material may be deposited.
+However, despite diligently working to get the best sample possible, there are many times where the collection tool is not conducive to the evidence surface where the DNA material may be deposited.

 For example, the swab is effective collecting from small, non-porous areas, especially when a stain is visible.
 Alternatively, cutting is effective with fabric when a small spot can be seen with ALS.
 What do you do when there is no visible indication other than knowledge from the crime scene of where the DNA material is located or with something that is porous, rough, large or all of the above?
 The M-Vac® is effective in all of those scenarios.